saadqaisar/projectcleaningdata/README.md

 The code consists of setting working directory and first downloading the file if it is not already in the directory.
 Then the file is unzipped.

-Then we load the labels for activity and  actLabelfeatures Get mean and standard deviation
+Then we load the labels for activity and  actLabelfeatures.
+Get mean and standard deviation.
-Obtain data
+Obtain data.
-Merging
+Merge.
-Activities and subject factors
+Identify activities and subject factors.